Purpose of this exercise

 • supervisord Manages Apache + Rails Thin server inside the pharos360 container.
 Apache proxies /api/… → Rails on port 3000, stripping the prefix.

-PHP Pharos360 — Bug Fixes & Fixes
+PHP Pharos360 — Bug Fixes & Enhancements

 • cases/queries.php Multiple scalar subqueries failed with "more than one row returned."
 Fixed by converting = (SELECT …) to EXISTS (SELECT 1 …) in 3 places, and adding LIMIT 1 to 4 others.